 The most-watched YouTube ads of 2016 lend a few lessons.
 Here, Kate Stanford, director of YouTube ads marketing, shares what the best advertisers on YouTube did to go the extra mile and top the Year-End YouTube Ads Leaderboard.
 Consider these food for thought for your 2017 resolutions.

 This year, for the first time ever, I stuck to my New Year's resolution.
 I joined the Mark Zuckerberg challenge, setting out to run 365 miles—one mile a day—in 2016.
-I hit my goal before the end of 2016, which meant I had been literally logging "extra miles."
+I hit my goal at the end of last week, which means this week, I've literally been logging "extra miles."
 It may sound cliché, but that got me thinking about what an "extra mile" actually looks like for the advertisers we work with on YouTube.
 And then I saw the Year-End YouTube Ads Leaderboard this week, and I got my answer.